 Using the slit lamp, different parts of the eye can be examined in detail;

 Dilating your pupils will us to better examine your retina, vitreous and optic nerve.
 Drops can take 20-30 minutes for dilation to take full effect.
-Dilation times vary based on your age (younger take longer) adn the color of your eyes (blue dilate the fastest) Some eye diseases require additional drops to achieve a moderate amount of dilation.
+Dilation times vary based on your age (younger take longer) and the color of your eyes (blue dilate the fastest).
+Some eye diseases require additional drops to achieve a moderate amount of dilation.

 This measures your peripheral vision and is often used to evaluate patients with glaucoma.
 It can also diagnose certain types of stroke or brain tumors.